jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable._ — Leslie Lamport

 _We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins._ — Ellen Ullman

+_Software and cathedrals are much the same — first we build them, then we pray._ — Anonymous

 _If a change to the requirements breaks your architecture, then your architecture sucks._ ― Robert C. Martin